The District Line of the London Underground

 - Aldgate East Tube Station (Travelcard Zone 1) is an interchange with the Hammersmith & City Line.

-- Whitechapel Tube Station (Travelcard Zone 2) is an interchange with the Hammersmith & City Line and London Overground's East London Line.
+- Whitechapel Station (Travelcard Zone 2) is an interchange with the Hammersmith & City Line and London Overground's East London Line.

 - Stepney Green Tube Station (Travelcard Zone 2) is an interchange with the Hammersmith & City Line.